Document legalization

 • Notarial transcripts of official documents.

-When an application for a temporary residence permit is submitted, the following documents that were issued abroad must be certified by an Apostille or legalised:
+When an application for a temporary residence permit is submitted, the following documents that were issued abroad must be certified by an Apostille or legalized:

 • documents confirming family ties;